 Why Participate?

 The CBIC will give you “real world” experience.
 You’ll be paired with a business mentor and you’ll get helpful feedback and guidance.
 You’ll also get connected to the local entrepreneurial ecosystem.
+For each track, a first, second, and third prize will be awarded.

 Winners also get: